anthony1x6000/ROBLOX2016stylus/README.md

 #### Display Compatability
 Your display/monitor has to be AT LEAST 1024 pixels wide for this style to work correctly.
 I'd recommend at least a 1366 x 768 monitor or, even better, a 1920 x 1080 monitor.
-I could try and fix this but thats too much work.
+I could try and fix this, but that's too much work.
 You can try to fix it if you want.

 ## Credit
-All credit to Ologist for originally making this great user-style theme!
+All credit to Ologist for initially making this great user-style theme!
 This is just me adding to it and fixing some little things.
 Find the original style @ https://userstyles.org/styles/178105/roblox-in-2016